EaseDeFi/ease-rca/bugbounty.md

 <b>Low</b>
 Smart contract fails to deliver promised returns, but doesn’t lose more than a negligible amount of funds.

+<b>In case of discrepancy between Immunefi Vulnerability Severity Classification System V2 and Ease’s classification above, Ease’s classification will be followed.</b>

 <h2>Particularly Vulnerable Areas:</h2>